If you haven’t yet discovered boba tea, expect to do so soon at a teashop near you.

 A typical boba drink combines sweetened tea, natural or artificial flavors, and a layer of tapioca “pearls” that bob around at the bottom of the cup.
-The tapioca looks like bubbles as they come up through the straw, thus the derivation, “boba.”
+The tapioca look like bubbles as they come up through the straw, thus the derivation “boba.”

 Other names for boba include bubble tea, pearl milk tea, tapioca tea, ball drink, and pearl shake.
 The drink is usually served cold, with an extra-wide straw for sucking up the chewy boba along with your drink.
 Boba tea is usually available in teashops offering extensive menus of flavors and preparations.

 The term boba tea covers a broad range of sweet, noncarbonated, nonalcoholic drinks.
 Most varieties include:

 - brewed tea or tea made from concentrate